MaxBoddax/CarbuGauge/README.md

  Goals: Read negative pressure values translated in voltage , converted to digital by ADC then outputs elaborated from fpga that will drive 4 bar of 30 leds each with peak hold function .
+And use cheaper CPLD with mux led driving function to reduce pins usage.

 05/28/2023 Not yet working , actually only I2C comunication between fpga and adc converter is working